 2017 Paramedic Recruitment Campaign

-This recruitment campaign was being run in order to create a national supplementary panel for Student Paramedics.
+The HSE launched a 2017 Student Paramedic Recruitment Campaign which was run in order to create a national supplementary panel for Student Paramedics.

 Applications could only be made on the HSE website here.
 The deadline for applications was September 7th @ 3.00pm.